-What might I have to think about when planning a funeral?
+What are some things to think about when planning a funeral?

 - whether the body is to be buried or cremated

-- which outfit the deceased should be dressed in (it could be one that was their favourite)
+- what clothing the deceased should be dressed in (it could be a favourite outfit of theirs)

 - where to hold the funeral and/or memorial service

 - what should happen at the service, e.g. who will speak or perform, what symbols of the person’s life will be displayed, what music should be played or hymns should be sung

 - whether you will arrange for food and drink for the mourners, after the service

 - who will be the celebrant or spiritual leader for the ceremony